fabienfrfr/Gym-Setpoint/README.md

 Gym-Setpoint Environments
 ====================

-This package contains three custom environments for Gymnasium (formerly OpenAI Gym).
+This package contains three custom environments based on python-control for Gymnasium (formerly OpenAI Gym).

 For more information on creating and structuring Python packages, refer to the documentation:
 `Documentation <https://github.com/fabienfrfr/Gym-Setpoint/blob/main/doc/SetPoint_Learning.pdf>`_